-The fastest growing life insurance segment continues to be Indexed Universal Life (IUL), as more and more people and businesses are finding that it is the best life insurance available to meet their needs and goals.
-In the following article, we will help shed some light on which companies offer the best IULs, what are the many benefits indexed universal life provides, as well as list some of the potential pitfalls you should be aware of.
+The following article we will help shed some light on which companies offer the best IULs, what are the many benefits indexed universal life provides, as well as list some of the potential pitfalls you should be aware of.

 About Indexed Universal Life Insurance